Amirabbas-MHR/DM_ML/README.md

 # DM_ML
-A complete ML pipeline on a diabetes related dataset.
+An ML pipeline on a diabetes related dataset.